Seminar Machine Learning in Phylogenetics and Population Genetics SS 2024

 Learning goals

-Students get to know about advanced topics in population genetics theory and bioinformatics applications.
+Students get to know about advanced topics in population genetics theory and the corresponding machine learning applications.
 They can reflect current research questions and investigate complex research topics.
 Students will be able to acquire knowledge about current findings through comprehensive literature search.
-They will know the importance of current topics in the area of bioinformatics and will be aware that there are still many open questions.
-Students will not only have improved their study, reading, and writing skills but will also have enhanced their capability of working independently.
-The teaching method in this seminar aims to boost the students’ confidence (oral presentation), enhance their communication skills, and enable them to accept criticism (discussion session and review of the written report following their presentation).
+They will know the importance of current topics in the area of computational population genetics and will be aware that there are still many open questions.

 Preparation for a possible Master Thesis Project